giraone/simple-jaxrs/README.md

-# simple-jaxrs
+# Simple JAX-RS #

-Simplest JAX-RS project
+This is a test project to show a simple JAX-RS service running in any JEE7 application servers.

+## Build:##
+- mvn package

+## Run:##
+- Open the start URL, e.g. `http://localhost:8080/simplejaxrs/`.